+- Whether the development is for the purpose of selling retail goods in the following categories (being goods which are considered to constitute specialised retail):

 - Furniture

 - Large electrical goods

 - Whitegoods

 - Outdoor products (e.g. barbeques, seating)

 - Hardware

 - Floor coverings

 - Automotive parts/accessories

 - Lighting

 - Antiques/second hand goods

 - Kitchen/bathroom showrooms

 - Tile (floor, ceiling, walls)

 - Plant nurseries

-- Whether the proposal is consistent with the Role of the Bulky Goods Centre
+- Whether the proposal is consistent with the Role of the Specialised Retail Centre;

-- Whether the development proposal would result in an unacceptable level of impact on the range of services provided in other existing bulky goods centres in the LGA.
+- Whether the development proposal would result in an unacceptable level of impact on the range of services provided in other existing specialised retail premises/centres in the LGA;

-- Whether there is a demonstrated need for the proposed development
+- Whether there is a demonstrated need for the proposed development;

-- Whether the proposal can be accommodated within existing designated centres
+- Whether the proposal can be accommodated within existing designated centres;

-- Whether the development proposal would introduce types of retail services likely to reduce escape spending from the LGA
+- Whether the development proposal would introduce types of retail services likely to reduce escape spending from the LGA; and

-- Whether the development proposal would unreasonably undermine Major or Sub-Regional Centres
+- Whether the development proposal would unreasonably undermine Major or Sub-Regional Centres.